IDSIA/sacred/docs/observers.rst

 that file is in the database already.
 If not it will store it there.
 In any case the filename along with its MD5 hash is logged.

+.. _artifacts:

 Artifacts
 ---------
 An artifact is a file created during the run.
+This mechanism is meant to store big custom chunks of data like a trained model.
 With ``ex.add_artifact(filename)`` such a file can be added, which will fire an ``artifact_event``.
 The MongoObserver will then in turn again, store that file in the database and log it in the run entry.